 Our solution to the Exner equation, used to predict changes in bed surface elevation, is one of the simplest formulations when working in a 2D approach (for a detailed discussion see Furbish et al., 2017).
-Other more generalized forms of sediment mass balance have been developed and applied (Juez et al., 2016; Paola & Voller, 2005; Parker et al., 2000), but, we opted for a computationally efficient implementation that can be applied to a large watersheds.
+Other more generalized forms of sediment mass balance have been developed and applied (Juez et al., 2016; Paola & Voller, 2005; Parker et al., 2000), but, we opted for a computationally efficient implementation that can be applied to a large watershed.
 In our formulation we assumed that rectangular elements could define the alignment of a channel.
 However, this may not be representative of channels with an important degree of curvature.
 A curvature coefficient similar to that implemented by Van De Wiel et al. (2007) could lead to more accurate results, especially near the confluences.
 In all our test cases we used channels without macro-roughness elements such as large boulders, vegetation, or any type of flow obstructions that can significantly alter the flow direction.
 Although our intention was to make riverBedDynamics as general as possible, we have not evaluated how the model behaves when is subject to sharp local gradients in shear stress induced, for example, by an obstacle.
 In this first version we implemented a slope-dependent critical shear stress equation (Mueller et al., 2005), which can be used in the models of Meyer-Peter & Müller (1948) and Fernandez Luque & Van Beek (1976).
-However, the original τc* values are a result of data fitting and changing them, in the way it is implemented in riverBedDynamics, must be used with caution because they do not correspond to the observed data from which they were derived.
+However, the original τc* values are a result of data fitting, in the way it is implemented in riverBedDynamics, and must be used with caution because they do not correspond to the observed data from which they were derived.
 We included this capability based on previous evaluations (not presented in this article) where we noticed that some areas, especially riverbanks, where eroding at a faster pace than what they should, leading to artificial channel widening.
 Some sediment transport phenomena are not included in this first release.
 For instance, riverBedDynamics does not include suspended sediment motion or its effects in bed evolution.
 Also, sharp unnatural angles within the river bed can result because the effects of the angle of repose (sometimes called avalanche or sediment slide models) are not include in our component (Sanchez & Wu, 2011; Song et al., 2020).
 Lastly, we did not include the effects of sediment or particle diffusion (Furbish, Fathel, Schmeeckle, et al., 2017) which may smooth the bed profile making it more realistic (compared to large angles).

 Riverbed Dynamics is the only component in Landlab that can predict sediment deposition in gravel bed rivers, all other components can only deal with transported-limited or detached-limited river erosion cases.
-This is done by solving a more mechanistic approach, particularly the sediment mass conservation (Exner’s equation).
-However, one adverse consequence is that simulations can take up to 1.5 times compared for example to DetachmentLtdErosion (using the simplest configuration such as MPM, no stratigraphy tracking, and constant GSD) which may constrain the total simulation time.
-There is nothing that can intrinsically limit the simulation time in riverBedDynamics, but this mechanistic approach may be better suited for relatively small-time scale processes (we conducted a 100-year test simulation with no problems).
+This is done by solving a more mechanistic approach, particularly sediment mass conservation (Exner’s equation).
+However, one adverse consequence is that simulations can take up to 1.5 times longer than the DetachmentLtdErosion component (using the simplest configuration such as MPM, no stratigraphy tracking, and constant GSD) which may constrain the total simulation time.
+There is nothing that can intrinsically limit the simulation time in riverBedDynamics, but this mechanistic approach may be better suited for relatively small-time scale processes.
+We conducted a 100-year test simulation with no problem.